Last Updated on May 17, 2023 by Matt

 Age requirement: None / 17+

-Turkey divides electric scooters into two categories: those with power outputs of 250 Watts or below, and those with power outputs greater than 250 Watts.
+Turkey classifies electric scooters into two categories, under 250 Watts and above 250 Watts.

-The second ones require a motorcycle license, which effectively puts the age limit at 17 years for most scooters.
+The second one requires a motorcycle license, which effectively puts the age limit at 17 years for most scooters.

 Macedonia